Achamoy/Achamoy.github.io/_posts/2020-04-21-Exchange-Vs-Experimental.markdown

 Well, guess what, things weren’t always that way in people’s heads.

 It all started somewhere around 1760, when the industrial revolution began, and societies started transforming themselves from societies with markets, to market societies.
-Land, Labour, Cattle, didn’t always have an “exchange value”, according to Yanis Varoufakis book <a href="https://www.goodreads.com/is/book/show/36992441-talking-to-my-daughter-about-the-economy">Talking to My Daughter About the Economy: A Brief History of Capitalism</a> (which I recently read and inspired me to write this post).
+Land, Labour, Cattle, didn’t always have an “exchange value”, according to Yanis Varoufakis book <a href="https://www.goodreads.com/is/book/show/36992441-talking-to-my-daughter-about-the-economy">Talking to My Daughter About the Economy: A Brief History of Capitalism</a> (which I recently read and thus got inspired to write this post).

 And then, suddenly, a pretty complex story of profit, debt, labour, markets and industrialization began.
-Point is, every entrepreneur started going crazy in order to produce more profits, squeeze workers, to be more efficient etc etc. We started cutting down forests, and placing a value on almost everything (even our time).
-I don’t argue here that this is a bad thing (after all before that most people were slaves and their time was not even theirs, technically).
+Point is, every entrepreneur started going crazy in order to produce more profits, squeeze workers out, be more efficient etc. We started cutting down forests, and placing an echange value on almost everything (even our time).
+I don't necessarily state that this is a bad thing (after all before that most people were slaves and their time was not even theirs, technically).
 More industrialization, more cities, more carbon emissions, more technology.

 Hey, little man, that’s how the economy works, one would argue.
 And he would be absolutely right.
 Almost all technology we have today is a gift of this procedure.